iterative/dvc.org/content/blog/2021-08-31-aug-community-gems.md

 date: 2021-08-31
 description: |
   A roundup of technical Q&A's from the DVC community.
-  This month: DVC pipeline configs, working with remotes, file handling and more.
+  This month: separate DVC pipelines, working with CML, object storage as a data source, and more.
 descriptionLong: |
   A roundup of technical Q&A's from the DVC community.
-  This month: DVC pipeline configs, working with remotes, file handling and more.
+  This month: separate DVC pipelines, working with CML, object storage as a data source, and more.
 picture: 2021-08-31/gems-cover.png
 author: milecia_mcgregor
 commentsUrl: https://discuss.dvc.org/t/august-21-community-gems/45342t5t4egrf4w